leanprover/fp-lean/functional-programming-lean/src/dependent-types.md

 # Programming with Dependent Types

-In most statically-typed programming languages, the world of types and the world of programs are separated.
+In most statically-typed programming languages, there is a hermetic seal between world of types and the world of programs.
 Types and programs have different grammars and they are used at different times.
 Types are typically used at compile time, to check that a program obeys certain invariants.
 Programs are used at run time, to actually perform computations.